envoy/polarwind/README.md

 ## Development

 We use Storybook to create a simple, hot-reloading playground for development on these components.
-Run `yarn storybook` in order to start the Storybook server.
+Run `yarn start` in order to start the Storybook server.

 We use generators to build scaffolding for a typical component.
 Run `yarn generate` to see the list of generators provided.